bioint/MetisFL/docs/introduction/federated_learning.md

 ## Federated Training

-Federated training differs from centralized training as it involves the coordination an communication between multiple parties.
+Federated training differs from centralized training as it involves the coordination and communication between multiple parties.
 The main steps of a federated training process are the following:

 ### Initialize global model